 German organisation also extends to the environment.
 In Germany, everyone is responsible for sorting out their rubbish.
 When it comes to organising waste, Germany is the best in Europe.

 Germans love the planet.
 (Source: pixabay.com)

 The Federal Environment Agency aims to have no rubbish go to landfills by 2020 and Germans only create 3kg of landfill waste per person.
 Germans also consume much more organic produce than other countries.

 According to the Arbeitskreises Biomarkt working group, the organic industry grew by 5% in 2015.

 To speak German, you should learn as much as you can about the country before your first lesson.
+You can learn german online.
 However, remember to avoid stereotypes since every German is unique!
 While society can influence behaviour, we can’t tar everyone with the same brush.
 Here are a few things you should know, especially if you’d like to become a German citizen.

 Just like there are Brits who don’t like football, don’t drink beer, and have never had a fry-up, there are also Germans who don’t like beer, pretzels, or sauerkraut.